-- 5.15 Land at School Road, Tarrington is allocated for development for housing.
-The site is 0.65 ha. of pasture on the western edge of Tarrington and is shown on Plan 4.
-It is part of a larger field which extends to the west and rises to the north. - 5.16 The potential of the field to accommodate development has been considered during the preparation of the Neighbourhood Development Plan.
+- 5.14 Land at School Road, Tarrington is allocated for development for housing.
+The site is 0.65 ha. of pasture on the western edge of Tarrington and is shown on the Tarrington village Policies Map.
+It is part of a larger field which extends to the west and rises to the north. - 5.15 The potential of the field to accommodate development has been considered during the preparation of the Neighbourhood Development Plan.
 This work has shown that development should be limited to the south-eastern part of the field so as to avoid undue impacts on nearby listed buildings including those at Brook House, other locally-important buildings, and to respect the landscape setting of the village.
 This will also serve to retain a gap in built frontage to School Road and help to respect the rural setting of the public footpath (TR3) which runs between School Road and the A438.
-The site now proposed for allocation reflects these conclusions. - 5.17 The site has a hedgerow boundary to School Road, with a wide roadside verge.
+The site now proposed for allocation reflects these conclusions. - 5.16 The site has a hedgerow boundary to School Road, with a wide roadside verge.
 The site rises from the road towards a local ridgeline in the north, with the public right of way running outside and parallel with the western boundary.
-The northern and western boundaries of the site have been drawn to respect the topography and will need to be consolidated with strategic landscaping.
+The eastern boundary is marked by a watercourse with mature trees subject to a Tree Preservation Order. - 5.17 The northern and western boundaries of the site have been drawn to respect the topography and will need to be consolidated with hedgerow and strategic landscaping.
 This is to be provided outside the boundaries of the site on land within the same ownership and will be secured by planning condition.
-The re-instatement of traditional orchard would be appropriate reflecting neighbouring planting and previous use.
-The eastern boundary is marked by a watercourse with mature trees subject to a Tree Preservation Order. - 5.18 The site has a capacity for a minimum of six dwellings.
-Development should reflect local housing needs and preferences as identified in the Local Housing Market Assessment (or successor documents) and the residents' survey, with an emphasis on 2 and 3-bedroom homes. - 5.19 Dwellings should be carefully sited with respect to the topography, with floor levels and ridge heights designed to minimise landscape impacts.
-The significance of heritage assets and
+The site has historically been used as an orchard; the possibility that agricultural spraying may have led to a legacy of contamination should be considered.
+The re-instatement of traditional orchard would be appropriate reflecting neighbouring planting and this previous use. - 5.18 The site has capacity for around six dwellings.
+Development should reflect local housing needs and preferences as identified in the Local Housing Market Assessment (or successor documents) and the residents' survey, with an emphasis on 2 and 3-bedroom homes.
+Dŵr Cymru Welsh Water have confirmed that the site can be supplied with clean water (a water main is located in School Road), and that the public sewerage network and Tarrington Wastewater Treatment Works can accommodate foul-only flows arising from the proposed development (a public sewer is located in School Road). - 5.19 Dwellings should be carefully sited with respect to the topography, with floor levels and ridge heights designed to minimise landscape impacts.
+The significance of heritage assets and associated views should also be respected.
+Dwellings should be designed to reflect the local rural context and the edge of village location. - 5.20 The choice of materials will be important to ensure that the scheme reflects the local character.
+Local stone is typical of the immediate environs of the site including for boundary